sundarenius/manage-git-users-bash/README.md

 # Manage multiple GitHub accounts on same machine

-Add gh file to `/usr/local/bin` folder on unix like systems, and corresponding path on windows.
+Add ghc file to `/usr/local/bin` folder on unix like systems, and corresponding path on windows.

 Run this command for linux/mac to copy ca file to usr/local/bin, that will make this file globally available:
-`cp gh /usr/local/bin`
+`cp ghc /usr/local/bin`

 Contains bash functions to prefix a `git clone` ssh url with provided user (host) that mathes what is set in `~/.ssh/config`